1kevgriff/kevgriffin.v4/blog/2024-06-25 Hampton Roads DevFest Retrospective.md

 That's different from what you were expecting.
 It is ideal for a conference to have some extra money in the bank; we failed to do that.

-I really hope this breakdown of Hampton Roads DevFest was helpful for you.
+I sincerely hope this breakdown of Hampton Roads DevFest was helpful for you.
 Running and funding a conference is a lot of work, and DevFest is only a small event.
 A few weeks ago, I did a podcast episode with Clark Sell where we talked about [The Business of Conferences](https://podcast.multithreadedincome.com/episodes/the-business-of-conferences-multithreaded-income-episode-38-with-clark-sell).
 Clark is working with a much larger budget than I am, but as Biggie and Puffy said, "mo money mo problems."

 I'd love to chat with you about this article.
 Please find me on Twitter/X as [@1kevgriff](https://x.com/1kevgriff) or [LinkedIn](https://www.linkedin.com/in/1kevgriff).
 Thanks for taking this journey with me!